-They don’t believe the 911 caller was the killer.
+They don’t believe the 911 caller was the killer, the news conference revealed.

 On November 18, 2022, Moscow police gave additional details about the bar and party attended by the victims the night of their murders.
 They also indicated that they don’t believe a man seen in a food truck video or the victims’ surviving roommates are the killer/killers.
 They wrote:

 **Update** Through further investigation, MPD learned Kaylee and Madison used a private party for a ride home from Grub Truck at approximately 1:40 a.m.

 The Moscow Police Department is providing the following information to update the public on the known facts surrounding the four murders that occurred on November 13th in Moscow, Idaho.

 On the evening of November 12th, Kaylee Goncalves and Madison Mogen were at a local bar called The Corner Club at 202 N. Main Street, in downtown Moscow, between 10 p.m. and 1:30 a.m. on November 13th.
 At approximately 1:40 a.m., Kaylee and Madison were seen on video at a local food vendor called the ‘Grub Truck’ at 318 S. Main Street and used a private party for a ride home from downtown to arrive at their 1122 King Road residence at 1:45 a.m.

 Investigators have determined that Ethan Chapin and Xana Kernodle were seen at the Sigma Chi house on the University of Idaho Campus at 735 Nez Perce Drive.
 At approximately 1:45 a.m., Ethan and Xana are believed to have returned to the residence at 1122 King Road.
 It was previously reported that Ethan resided at the home; however, it has been determined that he was only visiting.